freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 HTML5 Introduces a host of semantic elements.
 Though we discussed HTML helped to provided meaning to our document, it wasn't until HTML5s' introduction of [semantic elements](#) that its' potential was realized.

-## A simple example of HTML Document
+## A simple example of HTML Document:

 ```html
 <!DOCTYPE html>